John Slidell: Civil War

 for France to get control of Southern cotton if the blockade were broken.
 In both cases, France refused to move without the co-operation of England.
-He succeeded in negotiating a loan of $15,000,000 from Emile Erlanger & Co. and in securing the ship "Stonewall" for the Confederate government.
+He succeeded in negotiating a loan of $15,000,000 from Emile Erlanger & Co. and in securing the ship Stonewall for the Confederate government.

 Later life

 Slidell moved to Paris, France, after the Civil War.
 He died in Cowes, Isle of Wight, England, at age 78.
-He is interred in the Saint-Roman family private cemetery near Paris.
-He, Judah P. Benjamin and A. Dudley Mann were among the high-ranking Confederate officials buried abroad.
+Along with Judah P. Benjamin and A. Dudley Mann, Slidell was among the high-ranking Confederate officials buried abroad.

 Family

-Slidell was a brother of Alexander Slidell Mackenzie, a naval officer who commanded the USS Somers on which a unique event occurred in 1842 off the coast of Africa during the Blockade of Africa.
+John Slidell was the brother of Alexander Slidell Mackenzie, a naval officer who commanded the USS Somers, on which a unique event occurred in 1842 off the coast of Africa during the Blockade of Africa.
 Three crewmen were hanged after being convicted of mutiny at sea.
 Mackenzie reversed the order of his middle and last names to honor a maternal uncle.

+Slidell was also the brother-in-law of the American naval Commodore Matthew C. Perry, who was married to Slidell's sister, Jane.
 Another brother, Thomas Slidell, was chief justice of the Louisiana Supreme Court.
-He was also the brother-in-law of the American naval Commodore Matthew C. Perry, who was married to Slidell's sister, Jane.

 Legacy

-The city of Slidell in St. Tammany Parish, Louisiana, was named in his honor by his son-in-law Baron Frederic Emile d'Erlanger; the village of Slidell, Texas, is also named after him.
+The city of Slidell in St. Tammany Parish, Louisiana, was named in his honor by his son-in-law, Baron Frederic Emile d'Erlanger; the village of Slidell, Texas, is also named after him.